YurikOnRails/YurikOnRails/README.md

-## Hi there 👋I'm SCADA/PLC developer.
+## Hi 👋, I'm Andrew 🧗‍♂️I'm SCADA/PLC developer.

  I'm currently learning ruby 🔴 for fun and I also want to create a useful digital service for our profession🙂👍

 <article>
     <section>